collingeorge/rTKA-Multimodal-Anesthesia-Protocol/03_Anesthesia_Protocols/Protocol_3_OpioidBased.md

 - Protocol 3 is generally reserved for chronic opioid use, OFIA contraindications, or strong preference after counseling.
 - **Propofol is the default hypnotic backbone** for induction and maintenance in this framework.
-- **Sevoflurane is optional/additive** depending on workflow, case complexity, and attending preference.
+- **Sevoflurane is optional/additive** depending on workflow and attending preference.
+- **Fentanyl is delivered as a continuous infusion** with deliberate tapering (not bolus-driven PRN dosing).
 - Regional analgesia (ACB/IPACK) remains beneficial when safe and feasible, even in opioid-inclusive anesthetics.
-- Respiratory depression and delirium risk warrant conservative dosing and enhanced monitoring in OSA/elderly/frail patients.
+- Respiratory depression and delirium risk warrant conservative dosing and enhanced monitoring in OSA/elderly/frail phenotypes.

 ---